can I feed my angelfish vegetables?

 Can Vegetables Cause Tank Problems?

-Ammonia and nitrites are fatal in high doses, as they poison fish, making them extremely unwell.
+Ammonia and nitrites are fatal in high doses, as they poison fish, making them unwell.
 If you don’t deal with the problem quickly enough, your fish will die.

-The decomposition process also uses a fair amount of oxygen, lowing the tank’s overall dissolved oxygen content.
-In warm angelfish tanks that are kept between 75 to 80 degrees Fahrenheit, the situation’s even more severe.
-That’s because dissolved oxygen decreases at warmer temperatures.
+In warm angelfish tanks that are kept between 75 to 80 degrees Fahrenheit, the situation’s even more severe because dissolved oxygen decreases at warmer temperatures.

 Uneaten vegetables can also clog your filter, preventing it from working effectively.
 The result of this could potentially include:

-• Low dissolved oxygen content
+• Low dissolved oxygen content.

-• Unstable pH levels
+• Unstable pH levels.

-• A rise in ammonia and nitrites
+• A rise in ammonia and nitrites.

-• Reduced circulation
+• Reduced circulation.

-• Increased mold and fungus growth
+• Increased mold and fungus growth.

 Can Angelfish Eat Broccoli?

-Broccoli is safe for angelfish to eat, as long as it’s finely chopped and boiled or blanched first.
-Broccoli can be tough and fibrous, so you should aim to soften it as much as possible before putting it into the tank.
-Broccoli is a great source of protein and fiber.
+Broccoli can be fibrous, so you should aim to soften it as much as possible before putting it into the tank.
+Broccoli is an excellent source of protein and fiber.
 It also contains:

-• Iron
+• Iron.

-• Potassium
+• Potassium.

-• Calcium
+• Calcium.

-• Selenium
+• Selenium.

-• Magnesium
+• Magnesium.

-• Folic acid
+• Folic acid.

-• Vitamins A, C, E, K
+• Vitamins A, C, E, K.

-As described by Animal Science Database, selenium protects angelfish cell membranes and tissues against oxidative damage.
 It also helps angelfish grow and develop while keeping their skin and scale quality healthy.

 Without selenium, fish are at risk of stunted growth, impaired reproduction, anemia, and death.